Thomas Dohmke

 Thomas Dohmke (born 1978) is a German software developer and business executive.
-He is best known as the CEO of GitHub Inc. in November 2021 after the resignation of Nat Friedman.
+He is best known as the former CEO of GitHub Inc. after the November 2021 resignation of Nat Friedman.
 He co-founded HockeyApp, which was acquired by Microsoft in 2014.

 Early life and education

 Dohmke was born in East Berlin and studied computer engineering at Technische Universität Berlin, earning a Diplom-Ingenieur degree.
 He later completed a PhD in mechanical engineering at the University of Glasgow.

+Career

+After previously serving as Chief Product Officer, Dohmke became CEO of Github in November 2021, replacing former CEO Nat Friedman.
+He served as CEO until 2025.

 In August 2025, he announced his leave from CEO of GitHub at the end of the year to start a new company.
+In early 2026 Dohmke announced the launch of the new startup, called Entire.
+The company produces tools to merge human and AI-based programming.
+By February 2026 Entire was valued at $300 million.